Much like a good old diet that you have failed at time after time, you finally have a breakthrough.

 Changed ME Thanks to My Personal Development Journey

 These days, I’m far more confident.
 Smile more.
 Talk more.

 I find myself encouraging others around me when they feel stuck in life.

-I try to help them with the right information when they suffer from ill-health.
+I try to provide them with the right information when they suffer from ill-health.
 I create healthy routines we can do together.

 Listen to others more.

-I used to be a super competitive person originated from a scarcity mindset.
+I used to be a super competitive person who had a scarcity mindset.

-When you have an abundance mindset, you know there’s enough to go about for everyone.
+When you have an abundance mindset, you know there’s enough to go around for everyone.